 Hey there!
-So, let’s talk foundationโwhat’s the deal with it, right?
+Let’s talk foundation—what’s the deal with it, right?
 It’s like this mysterious thing in makeup that everyone swears by, but why is it the holy grail?
 Who crowned it the cornerstone of makeup?
 And why does it seem to reign supreme on every beauty list, with its sometimes hefty price tags and all those confusing formulas?
 Jump to Steps

-In over 10 years working with makeup I heard the same issues.
-Foundation was the number 1 product people needed help with, yet also seemed to be the most problematic.
-And as makeup technology became more and more sophisticated, the confusion with foundation only increased.
+In over 10 years of working with makeup, I’ve heard the same issues.
+Foundation was the number one product people needed help with, yet it also seemed to be the most problematic.
+And as makeup technology became more sophisticated, the confusion with foundation only increased.

 A Brief History